th2-net/th2-codec/README.md

 ### Configuration example

 This configuration is a general way for deploying components in th2.
-It contains the box configuration, pins' descriptions and other common parameters for a box.
+It contains box configuration, pins' descriptions and other common parameters for a box.

 Here is an example of configuration for component based on th2-codec: